levz0r/gmail-tester/README.md

 `<path-to-credentials.json>` Is the path to OAuth2 Authentication file.<br/>
 `<path-to-token.json>` Is the path to OAuth2 token.
 If it doesn't exist, the script will create it.<br/>
 The script will prompt you to go to google.com to activate a token.
 Go to the given link, and select the account for `<target-email>`.
 Grant permission to view your email messages and settings.
-In the end of the process you should see the token:
+At the end of the process you should see the token:

 <p align="center">
   <img src="https://i.ibb.co/sJm97H1/copy-token.png" alt="copy-token" border="0">